floholz/autodarts-luxspy/luxspy-ext/README.md

 ## Future Enhancements

-- Send events to a server for further processing
 - Add configuration options for monitoring preferences
 - Implement event filtering and aggregation
 - Add visual indicators on the match page
+- Export functionality for event data